hkwan003/linux-sysadmin-interview-questions/README.md

 ####[[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>

 * What is the name and the UID of the administrator user?
+ 	- **user ID is a unique positive interger assigned by a Unix-like operating system to each user. the UID of 0 has a special role, it is always the root account (omnipotent admistrative user).** [http://www.linfo.org/uid.html](http://www.linfo.org/uid.html)
 * How to list all files, including hidden ones, in a directory?
+	- **ls -a**
 * What is the Unix/Linux command to remove a directory and its contents?
+	**rm -rf directory**
 * Which command will show you free/used memory?
 Does free memory exist on Linux?
+	 **free, /proc/meminfo, vmstat, top, htop**,
 * How to search for the string "my konfi is the best" in files of a directory recursively?
+	 **grep -r "string" .**
 * How to connect to a remote server or what is SSH?
+	- **Secure shell (SSH) is a protocol through which you can access your cloud server and run shell commands, SSH is encrypted with SSL, which makes it difficult for these communications to be intercepted and read.
+SSH uses port 22.**
 * How to get all environment variables and how can you use them?
+ 	- **Enviromental Variables: are variables that are defined for the current shell and are inherited by any child shells or processes.
+Enviromental variables are used to pass information into proceses that are spawned from the shell.** - **Shell Variables: Are variables that are contained exclusively within the shell in which they were set or defined.
+They are often used to keep track of ephemeral data, like the current working directory.**
 * I get "command not found" when I run ```ifconfig -a```.
 What can be wrong?
 * What happens if I type TAB-TAB?
 * What command will show the available disk space on the Unix/Linux system?
+	- **On the internet you will find plenty of tools for checking disk space utilization in Linux.
+However, Linux has a strong built in utility called ‘df‘.
+The ‘df‘ command stand for “disk filesystem“, it is used to get full summary of available and used disk space usage of file system on Linux system.**

+ - **Using ‘-h‘ parameter with (df -h) will shows the file system disk space statistics in “human readable” format, means it gives the details in bytes, mega bytes and gigabyte.**
 * What commands do you know that can be used to check DNS records?
+ - **nslookup is a network administration tool for querying the Domain Name System (DNS) to obtain domain name or IP address mapping or any other specific DNS record.
+It is also used to troubleshoot DNS related problems.
+This article provides few examples on using the nslookup command.**
 * What Unix/Linux commands will alter a files ownership, files permissions?
 * What does ```chmod +x FILENAME```do?
 * What does the permission 0750 on a file mean?